 Mosquito Surveillance Program

 THD operates a mosquito surveillance program in order to confirm when West Nile virus is present in the community.
 Special mosquito traps are set in various locations throughout Tulsa County.
 Samples are collected and tested weekly for the presence of WNV.
-View the latest map of West Nile Virus Positive Trap Locations (map last updated October 3, 2014).
+The Tulsa Health Department also works to control mosquito populations during the spring and summer.
+In a typical mosquito season, THD sprays hundreds of square miles for adult mosquitoes.
+The objective of the surveillance is to detect the presence of mosquitoes, determine abundance, species, make a risk assessment, and provide a basis for control.
+Control methods include larviciding and adulticiding when necessary.
+View the latest map of West Nile Virus Positive Trap Locations (map last updated July 17, 2015).

-- 7 trap samples tested positive for West Nile Virus to date (one sample tested positive twice)
+- 23 trap samples tested positive for West Nile Virus to date

 - Mosquitoes and West Nile Virus Fact Sheet (English)